usnistgov/dioptra/docs/source/tutorials/tutorial_1/part-4.rst

    :width: 100%
    :figclass: big-image border-image clickable-image

-   The Artifact Output Graph defines the logic for which Plugin Tasks should be saved and how.
+   The Artifact Output Graph defines the logic for which Plugin Tasks should be saved and how. ``contents`` should be a reference to a step name from the task graph.

 .. note::

    When the artifact task runs, it automatically calls the ``serialize`` method and writes a file to the artifact store.

 .. warning::
-    Currently the UI does not actually support editing entrypoints in this way - we need to investigate and fix this.
+   BUG - Currently the UI does not support editing entrypoints in this way - we need to investigate and fix this.
 For now, you could make a new entrypoint instead.

 Update the Experiment
 ---------------------

-Because this changes the workflow, let’s re-run Experiment 2 with the updated Entrypoint.
+Because this changes the workflow, let’s re-run Experiment 3 with the updated Entrypoint.

 **Question**: Would the experiment automatically update with a new entrypoint?